DEVOTIONALS

 with Him.
 Teach me to develop His qualities in my own life.

-overall personality so that I will be more like Jesus.
-Help
+overall character and personality so I can become more like

-me to know the spiritual gift You have given me, and show
+Jesus.
+Help me to know the spiritual gift You have given me.

-me where and how to use it in fulfilling Your desire for me.”
+Show me where and how to use Your gift to me in fulfilling

 About Don Woodruff